catamphetamine/libphonenumber-js/README.md

 country:
 {
   restrict — (a two-letter country code)
-             assume the phone number is for this country
+             the phone number must be in this country

   default — (a two-letter country code)
             default country to use for phone number parsing and validation